oilandsugar/ritual-dust/content/craft/wood-species.md

 ### Douglas Fir
 Native to western North America but the most susceptible to be sustainable comes from the EU.
 The Douglas fir is a really important source of food for small animals which eats its seeds.
 It is one of the best construction timber woods, especially useful for large wooden structures.
 It’s strong and resistant is also used for flooring.
-**Harvest cycle:**
+**Harvest cycle:** 30 years

 ### Pine
 grows in North America
 **Harvest cycle:** 50 years

 ### Cedar
 Native to the western Himalayas and the mediterranean region Cedar wood and oil is a moth repellent which makes it good for chests and closets in which woollens are stored.
-**Harvest cycle:**
+**Harvest cycle:** 30-40 years

 ### Cypress
 Cypress grows all over the world, from Japan, to Mexico and North America Used for construction timber and furniture making, it’s heartwood is also moth repellant and is used for chests, drawers and closets.
 It is also used to make long lasting fence posts and bows.
-**Harvest cycle:**
+**Harvest cycle:** 30-35 years

 ### Fir
 **Harvest cycle:**